teencast/teencast.github.io/listen.md

 So you might be asking yourself:

-### "This podcast seems absolutely dope, but how do i get it into my earholes?"
+### "This podcast seems absolutely dope, but how do I get it into my earholes?"

 Good news for you, its pretty easy to find!
 You can catch us on any of these fine services: